toneja/GPM_phenotyping_scripts/README.md

     outputted to the screen.

 ## TODO
-- add docstrings and better code comments
+- improve code style and readability
-- handle possible exceptions